Adress:

 The short answer is forever.
 But I need to elaborate.
 The question should be more specific and ask “DWI Conviction” rather than “DWI”.
 A dwi conviction stays forever.
 A dwi conviction takes place by two ways.
 The first way is a plea of guilty prior to trial, where the defendant with or without an attorney, signs paperwork.
-Then next stands in front of a judge an pleads guilty to driving while intoxicated.
+Then stands in front of a judge and pleads guilty to driving while intoxicated.
 The second way is to be found guilty in a trial by judge or jury.

 Sometimes a person is only arrested for DWI and later that accusation is dismissed.
 Or the defendant pleads guilty to another charge.
 As far as the dismissal is concerned there will be a right to expunge the arrest.
 It will just be a matter of if there is a waiting period.
 The second situation with pleading to another or reduced charge, it will probably not be expungeable unless it was plead to a Class C ticket with a deferred disposition.